Perspectives, Issues, Research and Practice

 Chapter 22: Passion for Work: Work Engagement versus Workaholism

-Marjan J. Gorgievski and Arnold B. Bakker Introduction Nothing great in the world has been accomplished without passion.
+22 Passion for work: work engagement versus workaholism Marjan J. Gorgievski and Arnold B. Bakker Introduction Nothing great in the world has been accomplished without passion.
 Georg Wilhelm Friedrich Hegel (1770–1831) Is passion needed for excellent performance?
 The question of what predicts outstanding performance at work remains timely and relevant.
 The term “passion for work” emerged from qualitative research on entrepreneurs’ motivation, and has been defined as a selfish, passionate love for the work (Shane et al., 2003).
 Passion for work has been proposed as key to understanding entrepreneurial behavior and performance.
 Passion is “the enthusiasm, joy, and even zeal that come from the energetic and unflagging pursuit of a worthy, challenging and uplifting purpose” (Smilor, 1997, p.
 3421).
 However, few attempts have been made so far as to operationalize the construct, let alone relate it to entrepreneurial behavior.
 The current chapter aims to fill this void, by focusing on work engagement and workaholism as two motivational concepts indicating “passion for work”.
 In doing so, we follow a dualistic approach analogous to that of Vallerand and his colleagues (Vallerand et al., 2003; Vallerand, 2008), who studied the psychology of passion toward activities in other life domains such as sports and gambling.
 We shall first clarify the concepts of work engagement and workaholism, and summarize new empirical evidence on the relationship between work engagement, workaholism and job performance among self-employed individuals versus salaried employees.
 Finally, we shall outline implications for future research and practice.
-Work engagement versus workaholism Passion towards activities has been defined as a strong inclination...
+Work engagement versus workaholism Passion towards...